Skip to main content

 Societal Impact

-Sea surface salinity products with sea ice mask allow operational users (e.g., NOAA) to improve their ocean forecasting systems.
+Sea surface salinity products with a sea ice mask allow operational users (e.g., NOAA) to improve their ocean forecasting systems.

 Solution Resources